Roche-CSI/asset-manager/frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+To use a different server:
+run `VITE_API_URL=http://your-server-domain.com/ npm start`

+check `vite-env.d.ts` for other configurable environment variables.

 #### `npm test`

 Launches the test runner in the interactive watch mode.\